henrikfo/Mask3D/README.md

 pip install pyntcloud
 ```

-If there is an error about torchmetrics:
+If there is an error about torchmetrics
 ```
 pip3 install torchmetrics==0.11.4
 ```

+## Running the model

+First, download the Synthetic data
 Now prepare data
 Make sure that both test data and training data are downloaded and put in the appropriate folders after creating them (data/raw/stpls3d/    train-test-validation) file 1-24 in train, 24-25 in validation, 26 in test